 - Colloids are substances that are substantially larger than atoms or molecules in size, yet still too small to see with the naked eye50.
-Colloidal trace minerals are larger sized particles than ionic trace minerals, which may cause problems in the body in terms of absorption or excretion.
+Colloidal trace minerals are larger sized particles than ionic trace minerals, which are typically harder to absorb.

 - Chelated trace minerals are minerals which have undergone chelation.
 This means that ions form bonds around a central atom, which is usually an elemental metal ion51.
 Chelated trace minerals can also be referred to as trace mineral complexes52.
 This is a very stable form of minerals found throughout nature (in soil, clays, peat, etc), with heavy metals or destructive ions being rendered inert.

 - Angstroms are units of atomic measurement used to describe wavelengths, atomic particles or distances between atoms.

 Are water-soluble minerals better than pill, tablet or capsule forms?

 Water-soluble minerals are easier for the body to absorb as pills, tablets and capsules require further digestion to break them down into their trace mineral components.
 These other forms also tend to include additives, binders, and fillers which can inhibit absorption or cause bowel upsets.

 Numerous essential short-chain fatty acids are manufactured by the probiotic bacteria in the gut.